-Study of sacred texts in the yoga tradition is considered part of the practice of svadhyaya, or “self-study”, as described in the Yoga Sutra of Patañjali, and is a core aspect of the practice of Jñana Yoga, one of the primary aspects of practice described in the Bhagavad Gita.
-Reading these texts, we engage with the deepest themes in the yoga and Buddhist traditions: the methods and results of practice, the nature of the self and existence, and how we can move in a complex world in ways that support our own and the whole world’s deep well-being.
+Reading and inquiry in the yoga tradition is considered part of the practice of svadhyaya, or “self-study”, as described in the Yoga Sutra of Patañjali, and is a core aspect of the practice of Jñana Yoga, one of the primary aspects of practice described in the Bhagavad Gita.
+Studying together we engage with the deepest themes of spiritual life: the methods and results of practice, the nature of the self and existence, and how we can move in a complex world in ways that support our own and the whole world’s deep well-being.

 These classes are for dedicated yoga and Dharma practitioners who want to go deeper in practice by learning from (and arguing with) some of the most useful and beautiful texts in our traditions.
-We do an hour or so of yoga (all levels vinyasa flow) to open body and energy, then read a classic text aloud and discuss.
+We often begin with yoga to open the body and energy, then read a classic text aloud and discuss.
 It’s a wonderful way to study, integrating physical and mental aspects of practice, and supports yogis to engage with source texts in a compelling and accessible way.
-The classes are also now certified as Continuing Education for yoga teachers through the Yoga Tree Teacher Training Program.

 The Upanishads are the earliest teachings in the yoga tradition, dating from before the time of the Buddha, 2500-3000 years ago.
 They are the record of the first yoga sages, praising the Divine and instructing the seeker on the Path to realization of their True Self (Atman).
 We’ll read excerpts from three of the most important Upanishads, texts that offer in radiant ancient poetry the teachings that are the roots of yoga, meditation, and devotion in both the Hindu and Buddhist lineages.